DS4PS/ds4ps.github.io/welcome.md

 ## Data Programming Languages

 Working in the field of data science requires a data programming language.
 R and Python are the two most common languages you will encounter.
 Typically if come from the field of computer science you are likely a Python programmer, and if you come from the social sciences, statistics, or engineering yoU typically use R. [There are pros and cons to each](https://github.com/matloff/R-vs.-Python-for-Data-Science), but both are powerful and flexible.

+Hadley Wickham made the following [helpful observation](https://qz.com/1661487/hadley-wickham-on-the-future-of-r-python-and-the-tidyverse/) regarding differences between R and Python:

+> A pattern that I see is that the data science team in a company uses R and the data engineering team uses Python.
+The Python people tend to have a background in software engineering and are very confident about their programming skills.
+They see R and it looks very weird, and say with a lot of certainty these facts about R [not being as good].

+> The R users are generally not as confident in their programming skills.
+They really like R, but can’t argue with the engineering team, because they don’t have the language to make that argument.
+People using R tend to have these backgrounds in biology or marketing and they don’t have the vocabulary.
+R is a weird language but it is weird for good reasons, and it’s a really good fit for data science.
+It’s not a general purpose programming language, but there are good reasons for a lot of the things it does.

 This site will emphasize R-based approaches for expertise reasons only, but Python-based applications are common in the public sector as well.

 Resources for Learning R [ [link](http://www.r-bloggers.com/how-to-learn-r-2/) ]